 The KM3NeT-Fr infrastructure

-The infrastructure of KM3NeT-Fr is part of the Mediterranean Eurocentre for Underwater Sciences and Technologies – MEUST.
+Since 2023 the infrastructure of KM3NeT-Fr is part of the Laboratoire Sous-marin Provence Mèditerraneé (LSPM).
 The KM3NeT-Fr site is located at the Mediterranean coast south of Toulon, France.

 A high-speed electro-optical network is installed on the seabed to provide power and data transmission to/from the infrastructure.
 The infrastructure is connected to shore via two main electro-optic cables (MEOCs).
 Each MEOC supplies three nodes and each node hosts eight user ports.
 In the baseline design, four KM3NeT detection units are daisy chained together and at least five chains are connected to each node.
 On each node a single user port can host earth and sea science sensors.
 The KM3NeT-Fr site will host the ORCA detector for particle physics.

-It is planned that in 2018 the shore station will be relocated to a new CNRS institute on the Ifremer campus at La Seyne sur Mer.
+It is foreseen that in the future the control station will be relocated to a new CNRS institute on the Ifremer campus at La Seyne sur Mer.

 First phase of implementation

-The first phase of the KM3NeT-Fr seabed infrastructure will comprise a single main electro-optic cable to shore, one node, seven KM3NeT/ORCA-style detection units and a single line hosting a variety of oceanographic sensors
+The first phase of the KM3NeT-Fr seabed infrastructure comprised a single main electro-optic cable to shore, one node, six KM3NeT/ORCA-style detection units and a single line hosting a variety of oceanographic sensors

 In April 2015, the first node of the KM3NeT-Fr deep-sea network was connected to the deep-sea end of the main cable.
-The node has sufficient sockets to connect at least 20 detection units, of which seven will indeed be installed in the first phase of construction of KM3NeT.
-Later in September 2016, the node was re-installed after the repair of the cable to shore which was damaged by a large rock at the seabed.
-Unfortunately, a few weeks later, the main cable faulted again; during a sea operation in November the cable was cut on board the repair ship and a new joint was made.
-Again bad luck: already a few days later a cable fault at a different location occurred.
-A new repair operation will be needed.
+The node has sufficient sockets to connect at least 20 detection units, of which six will indeed be installed in the first phase of construction of KM3NeT.
+In 2018, the node was re-installed at the deep-sea end of the new cable to shore.

-The foreseen next step in the implementation of the KM3NeT-Fr infrastructure is to complete the seabed network with up to six nodes for connection of the 115 detection units of the ORCA neutrino detector of KM3NeT for the determination of the relative ordering of the neutrino masses, also referred to as neutrino mass hierarchy.
+The foreseen next step in the implementation of the KM3NeT-Fr deep-sea infrastructure is to complete the seabed network with up to six nodes for connection of the 115 detection units of the ORCA neutrino detector of KM3NeT for the determination of the relative ordering of the neutrino masses, also referred to as neutrino mass hierarchy.
+Currently, 18 detection units are installed.
+The full implementation of the KM3NeT-Fr 2.0 deep-sea infrastructure is partially funded.